 With so much football to watch and so much beer to consume while watching it, the World Cup can be an expensive month for England fans.

-Your partner may grouse about the cost of yet another night spent at the pub cheering on the Three Lions (or whatever team from whatever far-flung nation you’re choosing to support in group D) but would you really save dough watching from your couch?
+Your partner may grouse about the cost of yet another night spent at the pub but would you really save dough watching from your couch?

 We’ve done the maths:

-The weather is hot, England (or Iceland, whatever) is winning, or losing, and the beer is tempting and cool.
-Budget four pints for the standard match and then an add extra for overtime and a debrief.
+The weather is hot, England (or Iceland, whatever) are winning (or losing) and the beer is tempting and cool.
+Budget four pints for the standard match and then an add one more for extra time and a debrief.
 In London five pints would set you back more than £25 but you live in a perfectly average place.
 Say Swindon.
 With the average pint across the UK now costing £3.60, you’re looking at a tab of £18.
 And then there are the crisps and pork scratchings to soak up all that booze: add £2.
 That’s before the celebratory (or misery-drowning) drinks, but just for this evening let’s be sensible and head back, a little buzzed, just after the end of the match.
 That will appease the family.

 You’ve been drinking so you won’t want to drive.
 In fact, you thought ahead so you took a taxi to the pub.
 There are pubs on your doorstep but this is your favourite one, the one with the delightfully sticky floors and the flat screen TV, the leather seats and the real ale selection, the Quavers and the carpet pattern that’s trippy, but not nauseating.
 The one your friends frequent, the one where they know your name.
 It’s two miles from your house—which is conveniently also the distance Private Hire Taxi Monthly uses to compare cab fares across the UK.
 Let’s say you’re paying the mode two-mile cab fare: £5.80, as charged in places as distinct as Rugby, Stockport, and Glasgow.
 You paid that on the way there but now you’ve got to repeat the journey, but with your friend Joe in tow.
 Add an extra two miles to drop him off at home, a little sozzled, and vow to extract the cost from him in pints later, but probably forget.
 That puts transport at around £17, nearly as much as the alcohol.
 At least you didn’t let Joe convince you to spring for a kebab…